appfoundry/Reliant/README.md

 ```

 This will bootstrap the entire application context.
 At the time the start method finishes
-it's job, it will have loaded your defintions and it will have instantiated and injected
+its job, it will have loaded your defintions and it will have instantiated and injected
 your eager singletons.

 Now where should you put this peace of code?
 As close as possible to where the application